Berkeley-CS61B/skeleton-sp16/proj2/spec/proj2.md

 * **Changing font size** Pressing shortcut+"+" (the shortcut key and the "+" key at the same time) should increase the font size by 4 points and pressing shortcut+"-" should decrease the font size by 4 points.
 * **Printing the current position** To facilitate grading, pressing shortcut+p should print the top left coordinate of the current cursor position.

 If you're unsure what some of these features mean, we suggest experimenting with Notepad, Microsoft Word, Google Docs, or TextEdit.
 Those text editors all use a flashing vertical cursor, implement line wrap, react to arrow keys, scroll vertically, and accept mouse input in the way we expect you to for this assignment.
-Note that up/down arrows are a bit more sophisticated in some editors than what we require in this assignment (see spec above).
+Some of these editors (e.g., Microsoft Word) assume documents have a fixed with (e.g., 8.5", to match the width of letter paper), so sometimes show a horizontal scroll bar.
+For this assignment, you should always word-wrap the text to fit in the width of the current window, so you will never need to show a horizontal scroll bar.
+Also note that up/down arrows are a bit more sophisticated in some editors than what we require in this assignment, as described in more detail in the detailed spec below.

 For obvious reasons, the spec leaves some room for interpretation.
 Most reasonable interpretations will be given full credit.
 See the FAQ for more.